KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/README.md

 ### Overview

-Tonight we cover command line basics and version control using Git.

 The command line enables developers to have work quickly and efficiently.
-It is a powerful way to create and manipulate files.
+It's a powerful way to create and manipulate files.
 We'll get comfortable interacting with the filesystem in a text based way!

 We'll also learn about version control to maintain code history and use the command line.